glf30/3a-forms/assignment/README.md

 * After submission, clear the input

 * DO NOT allow the user to submit an empty message!
-If they do, display a warning message
+If they do, display an alert

 ---